Gabriel-H189/SeagullScaringV1/README.md

 ### Install instructions
 1. Unzip the program folder.
 2. Set up the virtual environment and install dependencies. (see below)
-3. Copy a `media.zip` to the program folder, run `main.py`, click "about" and then click "extract gull effects".
+3. Copy a `media.zip` to the program folder and unzip it with your program of choice.
+4. Run `python main.py`

 ### Installing dependencies
 1. Run this command to create a virtual environment: `python -m venv .venv`